Should the America First Caucus sound an alarm about white nationalism?

 Those last two elements have lately been linked in GOP messaging, however, in an alarming way.
 Tucker Carlson has been under fire more than usual this past week for promoting what sounds an awful lot like great replacement theory, the white supremacist idea that elites want to bring in enough immigrants to demographically and culturally supplant the current population.
 According to Carlson, the Biden administration’s purportedly lax immigration policies are an effort to bring in new voters to elect future Democratic candidates, and ultimately wipe Real Americans off the map.
 It’s the kind of thinking that historically leads to genocide—and not the kind of genocide Carlson is scaremongering about.

 The message has already permeated far beyond a Fox News outrage cycle.
 Former House Speaker Newt Gingrich echoed the same views earlier this week, as did Senator Ron Johnson on a Thursday night Fox Business program.
-Taken altogether, this mass messaging launders the kind of nativist, proto-fascist thinking about immigration and voting that thrives on 8Chan and mass shooter manifestos, making it seem more sanitized and legitimate.
+Taken altogether, this mass messaging launders the kind of nativist, proto-fascist thinking about immigration and voting that thrives on 8Chan and in mass-shooter manifestos, making it seem more sanitized and legitimate.

 Considering the unsubtle bullet points of the America First Caucus, we’re likely to hear a lot more soon about “aesthetic value that befits the progeny of European architecture” from the Senate floor.